 Committee

-The Group Risk Committee (GRC) comprises Mike Jones (Chair), David Preece, Nathan Imlach, Peter Brodnicki, Ben Thompson, Rachel Haworth and Emilie McCarthy.
+The Group Risk Committee (GRC) comprises Mike Jones (Chair), David Preece, Nathan Imlach, Peter Brodnicki, Ben Thompson, Rachel Haworth, Emilie McCarthy and Paul Gill.
 The Risk and Compliance Committee (RCC) meets on a monthly basis to review the adequacy and effectiveness of the Company’s internal controls, compliance and risk management systems (including conduct risk), ensuring that it is fulfilling its regulatory responsibilities.

 The RCC reports to the Group Risk Committee, escalating major risk events as and when applicable.
 This ensures at least two independent risk and compliance reviews.